mikuso/ocpp-rpc/README.md

 #### Event: 'response'

 * `response` {Object}
-  * `outbound` {Boolean} - Set to `true` if the response originated locally.
+  * `outbound` {Boolean} - This will be `true` if the response originated locally.
   * `payload` {Array} - The RPC response payload array.

 Emitted immediately before a response request is sent, or in the case of an inbound response, immediately before the response is processed.
-Useful for debugging.
+Useful for logging or debugging.

 #### Event: 'socketError'